 Current Year: Planning and Development is projecting continued strength in multi-family residential permits in 2015-16, based on State projections of 2% population growth for Maricopa County and interest in urban and infill residential development.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (May - June 2015), and FY2015-16 (July 2015).
-Prior year comparison is N/A because there were no permits issued in July of last year.
+Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
 July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.